Sandboxes

 |---|---|

-running | Ready — exec, files, previews all work |
+running | Command-ready - exec, files, previews, terminal, and port exposure work |

 destroyed | Terminal - resources freed, ID unusable |